Implementing async batch processing for large GIS datasets

 if gdf_chunk.crs is None:

 logger.warning("Chunk missing CRS.
-Defaulting to EPSG:4326 for initial transform.")
+Defaulting to EPSG:4326 before transform.")

 gdf_chunk = gdf_chunk.to_crs(TARGET_CRS)